drupal-graphql/graphql/README.md

 module we will be re-doing the documentation and record a series of screencasts.

-These blog posts provide additional information on how to use and extend the module as well as other other contributed modules supporting it:
+These blog posts provide additional information on how to use and extend the module as well as other contributed modules supporting it:

 * [https://www.amazeelabs.com/en/blog/graphql-introduction](https://www.amazeelabs.com/en/blog/graphql-introduction)
 * [https://www.amazeelabs.com/en/blog/drupal-graphql-react-apollo](https://www.amazeelabs.com/en/blog/drupal-graphql-react-apollo)